All Episodes

 And the reason I say that is because it's not because of fraud.

-It is simply because you have Democrats, independents, and Republicans that support Trump.
+It is simply because you have Democrats, Independents, and Republicans that support Trump.

-They don't support these do nothing seckless Republicans that need to get their butts out of office.
+They don't support these do-nothing, seckless Republicans that need to get their butts out of office.

-And uh if nothing's done, these Republicans, again, people like myself who have always voted Republican will never vote Republican again.
+And if nothing's done, these Republicans, again, people like myself who have always voted Republican will never vote Republican again.

 My question to you is what can be done right now because it's not looking good.

-Okay, these guys that were you know, she says that she has talked to that were watching data being transferred worldwide in real time, they these people have to talk.
+Listen, Sidney was clear and I was pressing her on the issue, okay, these guys that were, you know, she says that she has talked to, that were watching data being transferred worldwide in real time.

-And if they don't come out publicly and say it, I was watching the hearings out in Arizona tonight and earlier, and I'm listening to these, you know, computer experts and what their analysis is and you know how these systems were adopted in my view, and and I'm again I'm not an expert on this.
+And if they don't come out publicly and say it, I was watching the hearings out in Arizona today and earlier, and I'm listening to these computer experts and what their analysis is and how these systems were adopted in my view.

 This is not my area.

-Um, but listening to them, I'm like, we need to know the answer.
+But listening to them, I'm like, we need to know the answer.

-What did it go to other countries or did it go to Frankfurt as was brought up in the hearing today or not?
+Did it go to other countries or did it go to Frankfurt as was brought up in the hearing today or not?

 That should be a yes or no.

-Now, I guess they can't find out unless they get a hold of the machines, and I don't know how the machines are programmed.
+Now, I guess they can't find out unless they get a hold of the machines.

 Now we need real election observers here.